Ricardo-Werner-Rivas/python-memory-management/README.md

 ```
 ## Contribution
-To contribute to this project, clone or fork this repository.
+To contribute to this project fork this repository and clone your fork.
+Pull requests will be revised by the owner before being accepted or rejected.

 There are two branches:
 * PyPI: the main branch, for releases.
 * TestPyPI: for pre-releases or development versions.

-Pull requests from TestPyPI to PyPI will be accepted when a new release is finished.
+Pull requests from TestPyPI to PyPI will only be done by the owner when a new release is ready.